alopez96/alopez96/README.md

 ###### I work at Accenture as a Technology Analyst.

 ###### I also do Web Consulting.
-I help clients get a website for their business.
-My services include Full Stack Development, Responsive Web Design, Logo Design and Visual Branding.
+I help clients showcase their product or service online.
+My services include Full Stack Development, Responsive Web Design, and E-Commerce sites.

-###### My development usually consists of Javascript, HTML and CSS.
+###### My development for web usually consists of Javascript, HTML and CSS.

 ###### Recently, I have started learning Liquid, Shopify's Theme Templating Language.